Jjokiba/strum-notes/README.md

 **URL**:
 https://strum-notes.lovable.app
-In the current version to play a string you need to press CNTRL + Swing the mouse
+<br> In the current version to play a string you need to press CNTRL + Swing the mouse